The effects of parental depression on the entire family

 Parental depression and child outcomes

-Oftentimes the symptoms of depression can be treated with medication, therapy, or a combination of the two, and they can be reduced significantly as to no longer affect the individual’s daily life, or can even be eliminated.
-However, the treatment process takes time, and for some it takes a long while before an effective treatment plan can be found, and in the mean time, families have to cope with the effects of parental depression.
+Oftentimes the symptoms of depression can be treated with medication, therapy, or a combination of the two, and they can be reduced significantly so as to no longer affect the individual’s daily life, or can even be eliminated.
+However, the treatment process takes time, and for some, it takes a long while before an effective treatment plan can be found, and in the meantime, families have to cope with the effects of parental depression.

 Growing up with a depressed mother